 Do I need a Social Security Number to work in the U.S.?

 Yes.
-Contact ISS for procedures and assistance.
+Contact International Student Services for procedures and assistance.

 Yes.
 International Student Services needs a copy of your EAD card for your file.